-Electricity Distribution and Transmission and their subsidiaries, ATCO Electric Yukon, Northland Utilities (NWT) and Northland Utilities (Yellowknife), as well as Natural Gas Distribution and Natural Gas Transmission are collectively referred to as the Utilities.
+Electricity Distribution and Transmission and their subsidiary, ATCO Electric Yukon, and their investment in joint venture, Northland Utilities, as well as, Natural Gas Distribution and Natural Gas Transmission are collectively referred to as the Utilities.

 There is currently no specific guidance under IFRS for rate-regulated entities that the Company is eligible to adopt.
 In the absence of this guidance, the Utilities do not recognize assets and liabilities from rate-regulated activities as may be directed by regulatory decisions.
 Instead, the Utilities recognize revenues in earnings when amounts are billed to customers, consistent with the regulator-approved rate design.
 Operating costs and expenses are recorded when incurred.
 Costs incurred in constructing an asset that meet the asset recognition criteria are included in the related property, plant and equipment or intangible asset.